Skip to content

 ).unwrap_or_throw()

-An authorized user is allowed to use some additional features (e.g authenticate with the face).
+An enabled user is allowed to use some additional features (e.g authenticate with the face).
 This is a must in order to enable the user to perform logins.

 curl --request POST \